-During the year Octopus charged gross management fees of £1,732,000 (2018: £1,785,000).
-When the various allowances detailed below are included, the net management fee for the year is £1,411,000 (2018: £1,457,000).
-At the year end there was £nil payable to Octopus (2018: £388,000).
-Octopus received £2,000 as a result of upfront fees charged on allotments of Ordinary shares (2018: £270,000).
+During the year Octopus charged gross management fees of £1,674,000 (2019: £1,732,000).
+When the various allowances detailed below are included, the net management fee for the year is £1,335,000 (2019: £1,411,000).
+At the year end there was £384,000 payable to Octopus (2019: £nil).
+Octopus received £298,000 as a result of upfront fees charged on allotments of Ordinary shares (2019: £2,000).
+The increase in upfront fees this year has proportionately increased in line with the number of allotments in the year.

 The Company pays ongoing adviser charges to Independent Financial Advisers (IFAs).
 Ongoing adviser charges are an ongoing fee of up to 0.5% per annum of the amount invested for a maximum of nine years paid to Advisers who are on an advised and ongoing fee structure.
 The Company is rebated for this cost by way of a reduction in the annual management fee.
-For the year to 30 November 2019 the rebate received was £149,000 (2018: £150,000).
+For the year to 30 November 2020 the rebate received was £154,000 (2019: £149,000).

 The Company also facilitates upfront fees to IFAs where an investor has invested through a financial adviser and has received upfront advice.
 Where an investor agrees to an upfront fee only, the Company can facilitate a payment of an initial adviser charge of up to 4.5% of the investment amount.
 If the investor chooses to pay their intermediary/adviser less than the maximum initial adviser charge, the remaining amount will be used for the issue and allotment of additional new shares for the investor.
 In these circumstances the Company does not facilitate ongoing annual payments.
 To ensure that the Company is not financially disadvantaged by such payment, a notional ongoing advisor charge equivalent to 0.5% per annum of the amount invested will be deemed to have been paid by the Company for a period of nine years.
 The Company is rebated for this cost, also by way of a reduction in the annual management fee.
-For the year to 30 November 2019 the rebate received was £101,000 (2018: £115,000).
+For the year to 30 November 2020 the rebate received was £131,000 (2019: £101,000).

-The Company also receives a reduction in the management fee for the investments in other Octopus managed funds, being the Octopus Portfolio Manager and Micro Cap Growth products, to ensure the Company is not double charged on these products.
-This amounted to £71,000 for the year to 30 November 2019 (2018: £63,000).
+The Company also receives a reduction in the management fee for the investments in other Octopus managed funds, being the Octopus Portfolio Manager, Multi Cap and Micro Cap Growth products, to ensure the Company is not double charged on these products.
+This amounted to £54,000 for the year to 30 November 2020 (2019: £71,000).